 Who may be defined as sensitive?
-Individuals who have variants of either GA or AA of the CYP1A2 gene are considered to be slower metabolizers of caffeine.
+Individuals who have A/C or C/C variants in CYP1A2 gene are considered to be slower metabolizers of caffeine.
 This means, it takes them longer to clear caffeine from the system and with each new cup there is a continued buildup.
 Recent studies teach us that variants in the CYP1A2 gene determine whether caffeine will have a positive impact on athletic performance.
 For individuals with this genotype, it’s recommended to limit caffeine consumption from all sources to 200 mg a day.
 As coffee is the main contributor of caffeine in the American diet, this translates to no more than 2 cups a day.

 Not all coffee is created equal

 Before grabbing your cup from the cabinet, take a look at the brand of coffee you are choosing to brew.
 For maximum cognitive benefit there are a few suggested guidelines to the get the most out of your brew.